tikv/website/content/docs/5.1/deploy/configure/rocksdb.md

 TiKV creates two RocksDB instances on each Node:

-* A `rocksdb` instance that stores key-value data.
+* One `rocksdb` instance that stores key-value data.
-* A `raftdb` that stores Raft logs and has a single column family called `raftdb.defaultcf`.
+* One `raftdb` instance that stores Raft logs and has a single column family called `raftdb.defaultcf`.

 The `rocksdb` instance has three column families: